BalaurZmeu/TopicTest/TOR.md

-﻿# Terms of Reference for the Project "TopicTester"
+﻿# Terms of Reference for the Project "TopicTest"

 The original text of the test task was found while googling the search query **"junior Python developer test task"**